 At around 8 pm, it’s time for dinner #2 …or is it lunch #3?
 I have no idea, I’m feeling bloated just by typing about his daily food schedule at this point.
 Luckily for me, Chef Rush says this is one of his “lighter” meals which consists of; salmon, chopped tomatoes, olive oil, balsamic and black garlic.
 He mixes it up into a salad of sorts and that’s it for now.
 This is the time he goes back to work…between eating and pumping iron, I have no idea how he has time for a 9-5 work let alone how he managed to maintain his gainz while being a White House Chef.

-Protein shake time…as you may have guessed, Chef Rush doesn’t just put whey and some oats in his protein shake.
+Protein shake time…as you may have guessed, Chef Rush doesn’t just put whey and blended oats in his protein shake.
 He makes an entire meal out of it.
 His protein shake consists of; greek yogurt, oats, blueberries, quinoa, and half a banana.
 Enough to feed a small child for an entire day.

 Just as the clock hits midnight, he gets his final meal in.
 The final meal is the other half of the chicken.
 Now if you are confused by this part, you are not alone.
 However, I did leave out a small detail that might clear some things up.
 Chef Rush explained that his chicken “halves” are actually whole chickens.
 Which would bring his total daily chicken intake to about 3 whole birds or one small hen house if you will.
 I’m guessing one of the following happened; A) Men’s Health edited out the part where he mentioned devouring the fourth bird B) This was a small miscalculation on his part and he meant to say 3, C) One of his meals consists of 2 whole chickens…which if true…I don’t even know how to comment.

 Chef Rush went over his daily supplement intake and it’s the usual stuff guys are advised to take.
 He takes Zinc, Magnesium, omega-3 fish oil, a multivitamin, EAA (essential amino acids) & BCAA (branched-chain amino acids), and Glutamine.
 What I found most interesting is his daily macro breakdown.
-According to Chef Rush, he eats 60% protein 20% carbs, and 20% fats….which would mean that at 8000 calories a day he eats around 1200 grams of protein per day!
+According to Chef Rush, he eats 60% protein 20% carbs and 20% fats….which would mean that at 8000 calories a day he eats around 1200 grams of protein per day!

 Now if you are being skeptical about any or all Chef Rush’s claims, don’t worry you are not alone.
 Both Greg Doucette and MPMD’s Derek covered this video and the conclusion is that unfortunately, Chef Rush’s story doesn’t add up.